 Jasper County was founded in 1833 and currently has a population of over 17,000 residents.
 The county has two county seats, one being Bay Springs and the other the town of Paulding.
-The county was formed from parts of Jones County and was named for the Revolutionary Sargent William Jasper.
-Stg.
+The county was formed from parts of Jones County and was named for the Revolutionary Sergeant William Jasper.
+Sgt.
 William Jasper gained fame in the battle of Fort Moultrie in 1776 and was killed in the Siege of Savannah three years later.
 The county is home to the towns of Heidelberg, Louin, and Montrose, all of which have less than 1,000 residents.
-The county seat of Bay Springs has a population of a little over 2,000 residents and was home to the first African American U.S. Aviator, Jesse L. Brown.
+The county seat of Bay Springs has a population of a little over 2,000 residents.

 Jasper County currently holds the place as Mississippi’s number one producer of gas and oil.
 It is also a strong producer of timber and poultry with most of the production being located around the town of Heidelberg.
-The county is home to Lake Claude Benette, Lake Eddins and the Tallahala Wildlife Management Area.
-The area is also home to the Bay Springs Country Club, which was rated 6th out of all of Mississippi’s 9 hole golf courses.
+The county is home to Lake Claude Bennett, Lake Eddins and the Tallahala Wildlife Management Area.
+The area is also home to the Bay Springs Country Club, which was rated 6th out of all of Mississippi’s 9-hole golf courses.

-Jasper County was also the set for a plot of the famous television show, “The X-Files”.
+Jasper County was also the set for a plot of the popular television show, “The X-Files.”
 The Fox show was titled “Trevor” and centered on fictitious events that occurred in a prison in Jasper County, Mississippi.